Ozzy Osbourne and Sharon Osbourne smiling / Ozzy Osbourne on the red carpet

 Ozzy Osbourne BBC documentary mysteriously axed

-In a new update, it has been revealed that Coming Home has been replaced by an episode of Fake or Fortune and will not be airing.
+It was revealed that Coming Home had been replaced by an episode of Fake or Fortune last night and would not be airing.

+A spokesperson for the BBC told the Mirror that the film had “moved in the schedules”.
 A new date for the doc is set be announced “in due course”.

 Black Sabbath star Ozzy died last month on July 22.
 The family shared the news in a heartfelt joint statement.